 5.3.4 Pressure Requirements

-For safety reasons, as recommended in SHELL DEP 184.108.40.206-Gen, hot tapping shall not be performed on the pipeline when the fluid pressure exceeds 1015 psi.
-However, there are hot tapping machines rated for 1480 psi and more.
+For safety reason, as recommended in SHELL DEP 126.96.36.199-Gen hot tapping shall not be performed on the pipeline when the fluid pressure exceeds 1015 psi.
+However, there are hot tapping machines rated for ~1450 psi.

 5.3.5 Hot Tapping Loads

 External loads are a significant concern when performing hot tapping.
-All external load effects on the pipeline must be carefully analyzed and mitigated.
-When performing hot tapping, the weight of the machine and personnel performing activities may be evenly or unevenly distributed on the pipeline, which can cause pipeline failure.
-All lines to be hot tapped must be adequately supported to counter the effect of external loads.
+All external load effects on the pipeline must be carefully analysed and mitigated.
+When performing hot tapping the weight of the machine and personnel performing activities may be evenly or unevenly distributed on the pipeline, which can cause pipeline failure.
+All lines to be hot tapped must be properly supported to counter the effect of external loads.
 Also, when performing this analysis, the corroded or as-is state of the pipeline should be used to perform the analysis.